IanMGriff/IanMGriff.github.io/_pages/about.md

 I am a PhD student in the [Harvard-MIT Program in Speech and Hearing Biosciences and Technology](https://shbtphd.hms.harvard.edu/).
 I am currently working with Josh McDermott in the [Labratory for Computational Audition](http://mcdermottlab.mit.edu/index.html).
 Previously, I was a research assistant with [Liberty Hamilton](https://slhs.utexas.edu/research/hamilton-lab), and recieved my undergraduate degree in Cognitive Science from UC Berkeley.

 ### Research
 I'm broadly interested in how the human brain translates sounds into perception and creating artificial systems that can do the same.
-I'm also interested in using computational models of perception to improve hearing assistive devices and other audio technologies.
+I'm also interested in using computational models of auditory perception to improve hearing assistive devices and audio production technologies.

-I'm currently thinking about how deep neural networks can be used to make human-like models of speech recognition.
-Though naturally effortless for most, speech recognition is a surprisingly difficult computational task and it's not fully known how the human brain solves it.
+I'm currently thinking about how deep neural networks can be used to make human-like models of auditory attention.
+Conversation, listening to music, and other everyday listening tasks rely on a listener's ability to focus on a particular sound source.
+While natural for many people, this is a surprisingly difficult computational task and it's not fully known how the human brain solves it.

 ### About